-- Economics and Banking
+- Economics and Banking, curriculum Economics and Banking

 The three-year programme in Economics and Banking addresses the fundamentals of financial intermediation within the banking industry, insurance sector and financial markets by providing a sound training in all the core economic disciplines and other social sciences, such as history and law.
 In this regard, the programme examines how financial institutions and markets function with a particular attention to the micro- and macro-economic dimensions.
 The programme has been designed by focusing on resources allocation under uncertainty, corporate financing and investment decisions, insurance and risk management, the functioning and regulation of financial markets within a broader institutional and social framework.